 - 701.26a To proliferate means to choose any number of permanents and/or players that have a counter, then give each one additional counter of each kind that permanent or player already has. - 701.26b In a Two-Headed Giant game, poison counters are shared by the team.
 If more than one player on a team is chosen this way, only one of those players can be given an additional poison counter.
 The player who proliferates chooses which player that is.
-See rule 810, "Two-Headed Giant Variant."

-701.27.
-Transform

-- 701.27a To transform a permanent, turn it over so that its other face is up.
+See rule 810, "Two-Headed Giant Variant." - 701.27.
+Transform - 701.27a To transform a permanent, turn it over so that its other face is up.
 Only permanents represented by double-faced cards can transform.
 (See rule 711, "Double-Faced Cards.") - 701.27b Although transforming a permanent uses the same physical action as turning a permanent face up or face down, they are different game actions.
 Abilities that trigger when a permanent is turned face down won't trigger when that permanent transforms, and so on. - 701.27c If a spell or ability instructs a player to transform a permanent that isn't represented by a double-faced card, nothing happens. - 701.27d If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, nothing happens. - 701.27e Some triggered abilities trigger when an object "transforms into" an object with a specified characteristic.
 Such an ability triggers if the object transforms and has the specified characteristic immediately after it transforms. - 701.27f If an activated or triggered ability of a permanent that isn't a delayed triggered ability of that permanent tries to transform it, the permanent transforms only if it hasn't transformed since the ability was put onto the stack.
 If a delayed triggered ability of a permanent tries to transform that permanent, the permanent transforms only if it hasn't transformed since that delayed triggered ability was created.
-In either case, if the permanent has already transformed, the instruction to transform is ignored.

-701.28.
-Detain

-701.28a Certain spells and abilities can detain a permanent.
-Until the next turn of the controller of that spell or ability, that permanent can't attack or block and its activated abilities can't be activated.

-701.29.
-Populate

-- 701.29a To populate means to choose a creature token you control and create a token that's a copy of that creature token. - 701.29b If you control no creature tokens when instructed to populate, you won't create a token.
+In either case, if the permanent has already transformed, the instruction to transform is ignored. - 701.28.
+Detain - 701.28a Certain spells and abilities can detain a permanent.
+Until the next turn of the controller of that spell or ability, that permanent can't attack or block and its activated abilities can't be activated. - 701.29.
+Populate - 701.29a To populate means to choose a creature token you control and create a token that's a copy of that creature token. - 701.29b If you control no creature tokens when instructed to populate, you won't create a token. - 701.30.
+Monstrosity - 701.30a "Monstrosity N" means "If this permanent isn't monstrous, put N +1/+1 counters on it and it becomes monstrous." - 701.30b Monstrous is a designation that has no rules meaning other than to act as a marker that the monstrosity action and other spells and abilities can identify.
+Only permanents can be or become monstrous.
+Once a permanent becomes monstrous, it stays monstrous until it leaves the battlefield.
+Monstrous is neither an ability nor part of the permanent's copiable values.